-Section 5.27 Wind Energy Conversion Systems (WECS)
+Section 5.33 Wind Energy Conversion Systems (WECS)

-- 1. Small Structure Mounted Wind Energy Conversion Systems.
-On-Site Wind Energy Conversion Systems mounted to a structure's roof, walls or other elevated surface shall be a permitted use in all zone districts.
-Small Structure Mounted Wind Energy Systems shall be subject to the regulations and requirements of Section 17.02 II. and LL. of this ordinance. - 2.
-Small-Scale Wind Energy Conversion Systems.
-On-Site Wind Energy Conversion Systems and anemometer towers 60 feet or less in height shall be a special land use in all residential zone districts and a permitted use on all non-residential zone districts.
-Small-Scale Wind Energy Systems shall be subject to the regulations and requirements of Section 17.02 JJ. and LL. of this ordinance.
-Small-Scale Wind Energy Systems in a residential zone district shall be subject to the special land use requirements of Section 18.03 of this ordinance. - 3.
-Mid-Scale Wind Energy Conversion System.
+- A. Mid-Scale Wind Energy Conversion System.
 On-Site Wind Energy Conversion Systems and anemometer towers greater than 60 feet and 120 feet or less in height shall be a special land use in all zone districts.
-Mid-Scale Wind Energy Systems shall be subject to the regulations and requirements of Section 17.02 JJ. and LL. of this ordinance as well as the special land use requirements of Section 18.03 of this ordinance. - 4.
-Large-Scale Wind Energy Conversion System.
+Mid-Scale Wind Energy Systems shall be subject to the regulations and requirements of Section 17.02 JJ. and LL. of this ordinance as well as the special land use requirements of Section 18.03 of this ordinance. - B. Large-Scale Wind Energy Conversion System.
 On-Site Wind Energy Conversion Systems and Utility Grid Wind Energy Conversion Systems greater than 120 feet in height shall be a special land use in the I-1 and I-2 Districts.
-Large-Scale Wind Energy Systems shall be subject to the regulations and requirements of Section 17.02 KK. and LL. of this ordinance as well as the special land use requirements of Section 18.03 of this ordinance. - 5.
-Prior to installation of an on-site use wind energy system with a tower higher than sixty (60) feet, an application for a Special Land Use permit shall be filed with the Charter
+Large-Scale Wind Energy Systems shall be subject to the regulations and requirements of Section 17.02 KK. and LL. of this ordinance as well as the special land use requirements of Section 18.03 of this ordinance.

-- Township of Bangor that will include: 1) applicant identification, 2) a site plan, and 3) documentation that sound pressure level, construction code, tower, interconnection (if applicable), and safety requirements have been met. - 6.
-Prior to the installation of an anemometer tower more than sixty (60) feet in height, an application for a Special Land Use permit shall be filed with the Charter Township of Bangor that will include: 1) applicant identification, and 2) a site plan. (amended 12/23/10)
+- C. Prior to installation of an on-site use wind energy system with a tower higher than sixty (60) feet, an application for a Special Land Use permit shall be filed with the Charter Township of Bangor that will include: 1) applicant identification, 2) a site plan, and 3) documentation that sound pressure level, construction code, tower, interconnection (if applicable), and safety requirements have been met. - D. Prior to the installation of an anemometer tower more than sixty (60) feet in height, an application for a Special Land Use permit shall be filed with the Charter Township of Bangor that will include: 1) applicant identification, and 2) a site plan.